 Nusa Lembongan is 8 kilometres square and is surrounded by the clearest turquoise water imaginable.
 Some beaches are populated by boats, others are teeming with coral and marine life.
 Others still remain deserted.
 The population of 5000 hardly requires a transport system of any kind so visitors are reliant on either that provided by their accommodation or the restaurant they choose to dine at.

-Of course, a scooter if my preferred way, giving ultimate freedom to zip with the locals on the roads where only scooters and pick up trucks with bench seats in the trays.
+Of course, a scooter is my preferred way, giving ultimate freedom to zip with the locals on the roads where only scooters and pickup trucks with bench seats in the trays.
 Any other vehicle is virtually never seen.

 Nusa Lembongan is slowly being discovered by the world, however.
 And it isn’t discussions online or IRL that tell me this; it is the amount of construction work going on.
 A few villas were being built next to mine, and one place was even building a small water park.
 Yes, this place is absolutely about to explode and for a very good reason.